 Virtual Instructor Led Training (VILT)

 VILT is training that is delivered in a virtual environment, when the instructor and learner are in separate locations.
 VILT environments are designed to simulate the traditional classroom or learning experience.

-[Other terms?
+Blended training, also known as blended learning, combines traditional face-to-face instruction with online learning.
+This approach leverages the strengths of both methods to create a more flexible and effective learning experience

 Benefits and Challenges

 [text]